Dee Brown (basketball, born 1984): High school

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2002 Illinois Basketball Commitment List".
+Rivals.
+Retrieved January 20, 2015.; "2002 Illinois Basketball Commitment List".
+Scout.
+Retrieved January 20, 2015.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved January 20, 2015.; "2002 Team Ranking".
+Rivals.
+Retrieved January 20, 2015.;

 College

 Freshman year

 Brown was named a starting guard for 31 of 32 games in his freshman season at Illinois the one game he did not start walk on player Nolan Roberts took his place on senior night.
-He led the Big Ten Conference in steals per game (1.9) and averaged 5.6 assists, second to teammate Deron Williams; a contribution that helped the Illini finish second in the Big Ten regular season standings and win the 2003 Big Ten Conference men's basketball tournament.
+He led the Big Ten Conference in assists per game (5.0) and averaged 1.8 steals; a contribution that helped the Illini finish second in the Big Ten regular season standings and win the 2003 Big Ten Conference men's basketball tournament.

 Sophomore year

 In his second season, Brown shared duties at point guard and shooting guard with Deron Williams.
 He started every game of the season, averaging 13.3 points per game and ranking second on the team in assists with 4.5 per game (behind Deron Williams).
 Williams and Brown, combined with talents of junior shooting guard Luther Head and the frontcourt tandem of Roger Powell and James Augustine, helped the Illini to a 13–3 Big Ten Conference regular season record, enough to win the school's first outright Big Ten Conference Championship since 1952.

 In the NCAA Tournament, Brown helped the 5th-seeded Illini to an opening-round 72–53 victory over 12th-seeded Murray State.
 In their second-round game against the 4th-seeded Cincinnati Bearcats, Brown scored 14 points and accounted for 8 of the team's 26 assists in a 92–68 victory, the Illini's first ever NCAA Tournament victory over a higher-seeded team.
 Illinois finally lost to top-ranked Duke, 72–62, in the regional semifinals.